-• Amendments to PFRS 3, Business Combinations, Definition of a Business contribute to the ability to create output.
+• Amendments to PFRS 3, Business Combinations, Definition of a BusinessThe amendments to PFRS 3 clarifies that to be considered a business, an integrated set of activities and assets must include, at a minimum, an input and a substantive process that together significantly contribute to the ability to create output.
 Furthermore, it clarifies that a business can exist without including all of the inputs and processes needed to create outputs.